jithesh82/guitartuner/README.md

 pip install -U aubio
 ```

-Then run the program using:
+Then run the program from script as:

-`python3 myguitargui.py`
+`from guitartuner import myguitargui`
+`myguitargui.startTuner()`

+or from commandline as

+`guitartuner`

 ## screenshot
 ![alt text](https://github.com/jithesh82/guitartuner/blob/main/screenshot.png)